bitnami/charts/bitnami/dataplatform-bp2/README.md

     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```

-The above command deploys the data platform with the Wavefront Observability Framework.
+The above command deploys the data platform with the Tanzu Observability Framework.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,